Emmanuel-Roy/Emoo-Boy/README.md

 * It seems that a problem with my window layer (replacing color 0 for transparency instead of white) caused the bugs in Pokemon Red, and now it works perfectly!
 <img src= "https://github.com/user-attachments/assets/d12bd933-9cef-415b-b3e8-56fbeaf14803" width="200">
 <img src= "https://github.com/user-attachments/assets/1f650c2e-a74f-45a9-87a2-7dbc86dd28e3" width="200">
+* Link's Awakening had a pretty interesting bug.
+It seemed to be consistently getting stuck on RST 38, an instruction that should not have been triggering.
+Upon further inspection, the routine at RST 00 was causing these.
+After inspecting the ROM file, there was a mismatch (0xFF instead of 0xC3) on the first byte of ROM data, which shouldn't have been happening.
+I checked the memory data and made sure the rom data was loaded in properly, which it seemed to have been.
+This meant something was modifying this byte when it shouldn't have been, and I remembered that some games send RAM enable requests this way.
+To fix this bug, I needed to add a case to MMUWrite where writes below 0x2000 don't do anything.

 ### Audio Support (In Progress)